Nvidia’s last Fixed-Function Pipe Midrange Champion

 The game holds up visually and mechanically, and it’s a good one to throw into the testing suite for older cards.
 The uncapped frames are pretty useful (and annoyingly rare) on these old titles.

 Unreal Tournament 2003 proved to be one of the most troublesome titles for the 7600 GT in SLI mode.
 Every attempt to benchmark the dual card configuration resulted in long freezes or complete lockups, preventing any usable data from being collected.
-The behaviour was consistent across runs, making UT2003 one of the least compatible games in the entire test suite for this generation of SLI.
+The behaviour was consistent across runs.. before the crash or massive freeze, I was seeing over 200fps.

 The single 7600 GT, on the other hand, delivered strong performance once a stable run was achieved.
 At 1280 by 1024 on the DM Plunge map, it reached an average of 158 frames per second with a 1 percent low of 100.
 This places it right alongside the 8600 GT and ahead of both HD2600XT cards.
 The FireGL V7200 remains the fastest card here, but the 7600 GT is not far behind.

 It is worth noting that one of the single card runs also froze partway through.
 However, unlike the SLI configuration, subsequent attempts completed successfully and produced consistent results.
-This suggests that the single card instability was an isolated incident rather than a systemic issue.
+We can put that down as an isolated incident rather than a systemic issue.

 Minimum frame rates on the successful runs were solid, and gameplay felt smooth throughout.
 The engine clearly suits the 7600 GT’s strengths, and the card performs well when running alone.